Mvkarthikeya07/Predictive-Modeling-of-Blood-Glucose-Levels-Using-Clinical-and-Lifestyle-Health-Indicators/README.md

 x_scaled = (x − μ) / σ

 Where:
-  μ  = feature mean computed on X_train σ  = feature standard deviation computed on X_train x_scaled ∈ approximately [-3, +3] for most values
+  μ  = feature mean computed on X_train only σ  = feature standard deviation computed on X_train only x_scaled ∈ approximately [−3, +3] for most values
 ```

-**Critical detail:** The scaler is `fit` only on `X_train` and then `transform`-only applied to `X_test` and live inference inputs.
-Fitting on the full dataset would constitute **data leakage** — contaminating test evaluation with training distribution statistics.
+**Critical implementation detail:** The scaler is `fit` exclusively on `X_train`, then `transform`-only applied to `X_test` and all live inference inputs.
+Fitting on the full dataset would constitute **data leakage** — contaminating the test evaluation with training distribution statistics and producing an artificially optimistic R² score.

-The scaler and model are serialized together as a single `(model, scaler)` tuple in `glucose_model.pkl`, ensuring the identical normalization is applied at inference time.
+The scaler and model are serialized together as a single `(model, scaler)` tuple in `glucose_model.pkl`, ensuring the identical normalization parameters are always applied at inference time.

 ### Evaluation Metrics